kernbyte/XenonRecomp/README.md

 # XenonRecomp

 XenonRecomp is a tool that converts Xbox 360 executables into C++ code, which can then be recompiled for any platform.
-Currently, it only supports x86 platforms due to the use of x86 intrinsics.

 This project was heavily inspired by [N64: Recompiled](https://github.com/N64Recomp/N64Recomp), a similar tool for N64 executables.